goalifyplus/docs/administrator-guides/jitsi-video-bridge/README.md

 # Jitsi Video Bridge

-Rocket.Chat has long featured the ability to video and voice chat one-on-one, or with small groups.
+Goalify.Chat has long featured the ability to video and voice chat one-on-one, or with small groups.

 The implementation is based on WebRTC, and operates peer-to-peer without a server.